 The requirement to have certain vaccines may be included in contracts of employment for new starters working in some roles and sectors which should be read thoroughly before signing to ensure employees are aware of these requirements as they commence their roles.
 Every effort should be made to support staff to accept vaccination or deploy them to lower risk areas if this is possible.
 This is similar to the policy for hepatitis b vaccine for health and social care workers which sits within the wider guidance to minimise the risk for staff in exposure prone procedures and blood born virus.

 Changes to legislation on mandatory vaccination in England

-The RCN will lobby the DHSC make sure there is robust evaluation on the impact of these regulations.
-This evaluation needs to consider the impact:
+The RCN will continue to lobby the DHSC make sure there is robust evaluation on the impact of changes to the regulations.

 Influenza vaccine: The RCN position on vaccination for staff having the influenza vaccine is clear and available on the RCN ‘Winter wellness’ resources and campaign page.